mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 - **Result**: Published TinyPilot Pro 2.6.0 on schedule.
 - **Grade**: A

 Our June release went smoothly but felt underwhelming.
-A lot of our dev effort the two releases has focused on making updates simpler and less error-prone.
-The changes have made big differences in how maintainable the software is, but that doesn't sound exciting in a release announcement.
+A lot of our dev effort the last two releases has focused on making updates simpler and less error-prone.
+The changes have made the software significantly more maintainable, but that doesn't sound exciting in a release announcement.

 ### Reach $95k in revenue